who we are

 Every year we launch our popular Skyline drawing competition.
 Open to all, we set a different challenge each year but with the same running theme... you have to represent your vision with a single, continuous hand-drawn line on A3 paper and prizes are awarded to the best entries.

-This year's theme was 'borders' and the competition winners will be announced shortly.
-Previous years themes have included 'great welsh interiors', 'iconic welsh landscapes' and 'future view of a welsh skyline'
+This year's theme is 'the future of the high street' so get your thinking hats on!
+Previous years themes have included 'borders', 'great welsh interiors', 'iconic welsh landscapes' and 'future view of a welsh skyline'